-FTP 201 Narrative and Audiovisual Language -3 c/h This course teaches students how to tell stories through images, sound, and movement.
-The course addresses how to create an effective narrative and capture audiences' attention in different formats, including film, television, and advertising.
-Topics to cover include: The structure of the narrative, the construction of characters and character arcs, the direction of actors and screen acting, the planning and execution of scenes, the creation of atmosphere and tension.
-In addition to storytelling theory and techniques, students can practice their storytelling and editing techniques by working on individual or group projects.
+This course teaches students how to tell stories through images, sound, and movement.
+It covers how to create effective narratives and capture the attention of audiences in different formats, including film, television, and advertising.
+Topics to be covered include narrative structure, character development, and arcs, directing actors and on-screen performance, scene planning and execution, and creating atmosphere and tension.
+In addition to narrative theory and techniques, students can practice their storytelling and editing techniques by working on individual or group projects.
 By the end of the course, students will have a solid understanding of how to tell stories through audiovisual media and how to apply these techniques in their future work.

+FTP202 PACKAGING (TALENT-CASTING-STRATEGY) -3 C/H

-FTP 202 Packaging (Talent-casting-strategy) -3 c/h This course is a training program that teaches how to select, hire and promote the right talent for an entertainment project.
-The importance of having a good production mix of actors, singers, comedians or other artists is discussed to ensure that one is a success in terms of sales and popularity.
-The course may include talent search and evaluation techniques, as well as the planning and execution of marketing strategies for the promotion of a project or production.
+This course is a training program that teaches how to select, hire, and promote the right talent for an entertainment project.
+It discusses the importance of having a good mix of actors, singers, comedians, or other artists to ensure that a project is successful in terms of sales and popularity.
+The course may include talent search and evaluation techniques, as well as planning and executing marketing strategies for the promotion of a project or production.

+FTP203 LEGAL ASPECTS (RIGHTS, CONTRACTS, NEGOTIATIONS) -3 C/H

-FTP 203 Legal aspects (Rights, contracts, negotiations) -3 c/h This course aims to train students in issues of legal rights and obligations related to film production.
-The use of music, images, trademarks and other materials protected by copyright is addressed, as well as obtaining the necessary permits and authorizations to film in public and private places.
-Topics such as contracts with actors, directors and other professionals, as well as labor and insurance responsibilities, are also covered.
-This course is essential for anyone involved in film and television production as it can help you avoid costly legal problems and wasted time.
+This course aims to train students in legal rights and obligations related to film production.
+It covers the use of music, images, trademarks, and other copyrighted materials, as well as obtaining the necessary permits and authorizations for filming in public and private locations.
+Topics such as contracts with actors, directors, and other professionals, as well as labor and insurance responsibilities, are also covered.
+This course is essential for anyone involved in film and television production, as it can help avoid costly legal issues and time loss.